redstrate/redstrate.com/content/fund.md

 title: "Fund"
 ---

-I'm in between work - _not related to my own projects or hobbies_ - and school.
-I'm always balancing between what I do in my free time, but donations help me do the stuff I want and possibly the things you enjoy!
-As always, **donations are never required but appreciated**.
+I'm balancing between what the projects I do in my free time, but donations can help fund possible hardware costs and a tip is always appreciated.

-If you wish to receive something material in return for your money, I'm [open for art commissions!](/commission)
+If you wish to instead receive something material in return, I'm [open for art commissions](/commission)!

 # Ko-Fi

 [Ko-Fi is preferred](https://ko-fi.com/redstrate) because it's easy, and they take no processing fees.
 You can even set a little comment to go along with your donation!

+{{< kofi >}}

 # PayPal